Government of the first Bourbon restoration

 The Government of the first Bourbon restoration replaced the French provisional government of 1814 that had been formed after the fall of Napoleon.

-It was announced on 13 May 1814 by King Louis XVIII of France.
+It was announced on 13 May 1814 by King Louis XVIII.
 After the return of Napoleon from exile, the court fled to Ghent and the government was replaced by the French Government of the Hundred Days on 20 March 1815.

 Formation

-King Louis XVIII made a triumphal return to Paris on 3 May 1814, accompanied by members of the provisional council of state, commissaires of the ministerial departments, marshals of France and Generals.
+King Louis XVIII made a triumphal return to Paris on 3 May 1814, accompanied by members of the provisional Council of State, commissaires of the ministerial departments, Marshals of France, and generals.
 He was greeted by a huge crowd.
 He named the new ministry on 13 May 1814.